PART 2: Control

 Ad Block is Firewalla's built-in ad blocker.
 It does more than just block ads-- it also protects your privacy by preventing ads from tracking your online behaviors.
 This is especially useful for smart devices that have general access to the internet but do not provide users with privacy settings or controls.
 Ad Block now also has Strict Mode, which blocks ads more aggressively, in addition to Default Mode.
 Turn on Ad Block on All Devices so your whole network is ad-free.
 Find out more about Ad Block.

-10. Control DNS traffic with DoH and Unbound
+10. Control DNS traffic with DoH, Unbound, and DNS Rules

 DNS over HTTPS (DoH) sends DNS requests encrypted over HTTPS, as opposed to the traditional DNS that sends the request in plain text over HTTP.
 It prevents third parties from spying on what websites, domains, and services your devices are accessing.
 By turning on DoH in Firewalla, all devices in your network will be protected, especially IoT devices that otherwise have no ability to configure this type of service.